SwartyPDX/PDXCodeGuild/capstone-proposal.md

 - Alerts users with similar interests that there is an immediate opportunity by push/sms with details and a yes no response option

 #### planned out event
-User is planning an event further out and wants to let neighbors RSVP and add to their calendar
+User is planning an event further out so that neighbors RSVP and add to their calendar
 - Any user creates event.
 - notification created with approximation of time and place.
 - Aligned interest users are notified of event.